 Clay A. Kirby, Insect Diagnostician

 The adult armyworm (Mythimna unipuncta; formerly Pseudaletia unipuncta), is a moth captured in Maine in light traps in late April and early May.
 The female moth mates and begins laying eggs in mid-May.
 The eggs hatch in approximately 10 days, depending on temperature.
 Larvae feed for 3-4 weeks and then pupate in the soil, emerging as adult moths in about 2-3 weeks.
 This process is repeated again producing a third generation.
 In September this third generation of nearly full-grown caterpillars spend the winter in the soil.

 In the spring the caterpillars finish growing and pupate from mid-April to early May.
-In two to three weeks the moths emerge and the eggs for the first generation are laid.
+In 2-3 weeks the moths emerge and lay first generation eggs.
 One female moth can lay several hundred eggs.

 Description and Feeding Habits